selim1377/sbakdemir.github.io/_posts/2016-05-09-kvc-and-collection-operators.markdown

 KVC, known as Key-Value Coding, is a coding style where properties and methods of an object are accessible via string identifiers.
 For much comprehensive detail and definition for key-value coding, read [the apple docs.][kvc_apple_docs]

 In NSFoundation framework, any NSObject subclass automatically conforms [`NSKeyValueCoding`][nskvc_apple_docs] protocol.
-To derive a better understanding of kvc,I personally prefer to dive in code examples.
+To derive a better understanding of KVC, I personally prefer to dive in code examples.

 ## Simple KVC